-- REITs and RICs.
-An REIT or RIC meeting the federal affiliate definition must be included in the consolidated Oregon return.
-This is an Oregon modification (addition or subtraction) to federal taxable income.
-For apportioning taxpayers, factors from the REIT or RIC are included in the apportionment calculation of the consolidated Oregon return (ORS 317.010 and corresponding administrative rules). - Sale of manufactured dwelling park.
+- Sale of manufactured dwelling park.
 The net gain attributable to the sale of a manufactured dwelling park to a tenant's association, facility purchase association, or tenant's association supported nonprofit organization is exempt from tax (Note following ORS 317.401). - State of Oregon interest income included on line 2 (Form OR-20-INC only).
 Interest income from obligations of the state of Oregon isn't taxable if the obligation was issued after May 24, 1961.
-Reduce the subtraction by any expenses incurred to produce this interest income. - Work opportunity credit wages not deducted on the federal return.
+Reduce the subtraction by any expenses incurred to produce this interest income. - Taxes paid to a foreign country.
+You may subtract from federal taxable income the taxes paid to a foreign country upon the payment of interest or royalties arising from sources within such foreign country, if such taxes are not deductible in arriving at federal taxable income and if the interest or royalties are included in arriving at Oregon taxable income [ORS 317.314.(3)]. - Work opportunity credit wages not deducted on the federal return.
 Subtract the amount of wages that weren't deducted on the federal return because the work opportunity credit was claimed (ORS 317.303).